augmentedstartups/Ani_eyesGPT/README.md

-# RoboEyes Python
+# Ani-eyes GPT

-A Python implementation of the FluxGarage RoboEyes library, originally designed for Arduino.
-This version creates animated robot eyes in a window using Pygame.
+A Python project that aims to mimic the expressive eyes from Pixar characters and Cosmo robots.
+We're creating animated, expressive eyes that can convey emotion and personality using Pygame.
+We plan to add a Large Language Model (LLM) to drive the expressions based on context and interaction.

 ## Features